isjamesalive/sccmutil/README.md

 # sccmutil
 ## Test-CmApplicationSupersedence.ps1
-Test-CmApplicationSupersedence.ps1 defines a function `Test-CmApplicationSupersedence` that accepts a reference to a CmApplication object and tests that any supersedence rules refer to applications that are able to be resolved.
+Test-CmApplicationSupersedence.ps1 defines a function `Test-CmApplicationSupersedence` that accepts a reference to a `CmApplication` object and tests that all references to applications in supersedence rules are valid.

 Output is currently via the included awful function `Write-Log`.
 ### Example